kubernetes-retired/heapster/README.md

 Heapster
 ===========

-_Warning: Heapster for Kubernetes currently only works on Google Compute Engine!_
+_Warning: Heapster for Kubernetes currently only works on Google Compute Engine!
+GCE Virtual Machines need to have at least 2 cores._

 Heapster enables monitoring of Clusters using [cAdvisor](https://github.com/google/cadvisor).
 It is a *demo app* that demonstrates one possible way of monitoring various types of Clusters using cAdvisor.